Higher Education Fees & Support

 Students who find themselves in exceptional financial difficulty can apply to the Hardship Bursary.
 The college has a limited fund each year and applications are considered on a case by case basis.

 Other organisations kindly provide funding for students on Agricultural/Land-based courses.

 Their application criteria differ to government funded bursaries.
-You can apply direct to these funds by clicking here or we may suggest you apply to them.
 Contact a student advisor in The Student Centre for further information regarding these bursaries.